Frequently Asked Questions

-MPA - usually completed in 12 months of study, July - June, entirely in residence
+MPA - 12 months of study, July - June, entirely in residence

-MA IR - usually completed in 16 months of study, August through December, two semesters on campus, summer and fall terms away from campus.
+MA IR - 16 months of study, August through December, two semesters on campus, summer and fall terms away from campus.

-MPA/MA IR dual degree can be completed in just two years of full time study, still allowing for two semesters away from campus
+MPA/MA IR dual degree - two years of full time study, still allowing for two semesters away from campus

 PhD (PA) - usually completed in 4-5 years, two years of coursework, third year comprehensive exams, followed by data collection, analysis and dissertation writing.

 Dual Degree Programs - most dual degree (two masters degrees) can be completed in two years of study; including the MA IR/MS PR (Public Diplomacy), MPA/MA Econ, MA IR/MA Econ, etc.

 JD/MPA and JD/MA IR - completed in same three of years of study required for the JD!!
 (The condensed nature of our MPA and IR degrees allows this easily!)